AnirudhMS11/GurgaonRealEstatePrediction/README.md

 - Evaluating the impact of property attributes on price

   **Note**: This dataset is not included in this repository.
 Please download it directly from the Kaggle link above.

+> *The background image shown here is used only for demonstration purposes in the app UI and is not redistributed.
+Please replace it with a properly licensed image if using this project.*